Accelerate Breakthrough Research with Intuitive Sample Preparation

 Lipid Extraction Protocols for Biological Matrices

-The Folch chloroform-methanol extraction system represents the gold standard for comprehensive lipid recovery from biological samples.
-Developed by Jordi Folch in 1957, this method utilizes chloroform : methanol (2:1, v/v) to create a monophasic system that solubilizes both polar and non-polar lipids while maximizing perturbation of intermolecular forces.
-For tissue analysis, the standardized protocol involves homogenizing 50 mg of frozen liver tissue in 3 mL chloroform : methanol (2:1) mixture, followed by 60-minute incubation at room temperature with continuous agitation.
-This approach ensures complete solubilization of neutral and polar lipids while maintaining structural integrity of target compounds.
+The Folch chloroform-methanol extraction system represents the gold standard for comprehensive lipid recovery from biological samples [1].
+This method utilizes chloroform:methanol (2:1, v/v) to create a monophasic system that solubilizes both polar and non-polar lipids [1].
+For tissue analysis, the standardized protocol involves homogenizing 50 mg of frozen liver tissue in 3 mL chloroform:methanol (2:1) mixture, followed by 60-minute incubation at room temperature with continuous agitation [2].
+Following this, the extracts were dried under a N-EVAP nitrogen evaporator before being reconstituted in solvent and undergoing TLC [2].

 Specialized Extraction Methods for Complex Matrices

-Bacterial lipid analysis employs sequential extraction protocols targeting specific lipid classes.
-Petroleum ether extraction (repeated three times with 2-minute vortexing and 5-minute incubation) selectively removes apolar lipids including trehalose dimycolate, phthiocerol dimycocerosates, and phenolic glycolipids.
-Subsequent chloroform : methanol (2:1) extraction at 37°C for 12 hours recovers polar lipids and phosphatidyl-myo-inositol mannosides.
+Bacterial lipid analysis employs sequential extraction protocols targeting specific lipid classes [5].
+Petroleum ether extraction selectively removes apolar lipids and subsequent chloroform:methanol (2:1) extraction at 37°C for 12 hours recovers polar lipids [5].
+The supernatant containing the extracted lipids is dried under nitrogen and then analyzed with TLC solvent systems targeting specific lipid compounds [5].

 Nitrogen Evaporation and Concentration Systems